mikysan/habitica/README.md

     service db(database)[MongoDB] in containers
     service server(server)[Server] in containers
-    service client(server)[Client] in containers

     db:L <-- R:server
-    client:R--> L:server

     group host(server)[Host]
     service proxy(server)[Reverse Proxy] in host

-    proxy{group}:T --> B:client{group}
+    proxy{group}:T --> B:server{group}
 ```

-The client port could directly be exposed as port 80 on the host.
+The server port could directly be exposed as port 80 on the host.
 However, usually a reverse proxy like Nginx would be put in front, that handles HTTPS traffic including TLS certificate handling.

 The following Docker Compose file can be used for setting up the containers: